 From ticket exchange flexibility to what to expect on arrival, read some of our FAQs below, or for any other enquires please contact us at firstname.lastname@example.org.

 We are continually updating our health and safety measures in line with Victorian Government advice.
 We will update this page as information changes, so please be sure to check back here before your visit.

 TICKET EXCHANGE FLEXIBILITY

 What if I become unwell?
 Can I exchange my ticket to another date?

-If you have experienced any coronavirus symptoms in the past 14 days or are awaiting the results of a COVID-19 test, please stay home and contact us in advance of your scheduled performance so we can help you change your ticket to a future date.
+If you have experienced any coronavirus symptoms in the past 14 days, are awaiting the results of a COVID-19 test or are required to isolate after attending a public exposure site, please stay home and contact us in advance of your scheduled performance so we can help you change your ticket to a future date.

 Our dedicated box office staff will be available to assist you up to 1 hour prior to every performance on 03 8688 0800.

 Please see our Ticket Exchange page for further information on ticket exchanges.

 What if my performance is cancelled or rescheduled?

 There are a number of options available if you have tickets to a performance that is cancelled or rescheduled due to a lockdown.
 Read more about how to exchange to another date or performance and other ticketing options here.